Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Companies will often issue various types of performance shares.
 An example would be restricted share units.
 These are special grants of additional shares that the company gives to employees as a type of bonus.
 Like options, the cost of issuing these shares is included in the stock-based compensation expense item and so I don’t include them in my share count.

 It’s important to spend a bit of time on this.
 You want to get it right because all your other calculations are going to depend on having an accurate share count.
 Be careful not to get fooled by a number calling itself a “weighted average” share count.
-This is actually a good signal that the company may have issued a fair number of new shares recently.
+This is actually a signal that the company may have issued a fair number of new shares recently.
 If they have, they will take an average of the number of shares before and after the new issuance and report that.
-But that’s going to be an underestimate.
-You want the most up to date tally so do your best to ferret out this number and don’t rely on the weighted average number.
+But that’s going to be an underestimate of the current share number.
+You want the most up to date tally, so do your best to ferret out this number and don’t rely on the weighted average number.

 Any time a new piece of information comes to light that is deemed to have a significant or “material” impact on the financial situation of a company they are required by law to issue a news release alerting shareholders to the change.
 So as a final check, I’ll scan the latest news releases to see if there have been any new shares issued since the latest annual or quarterly report.
 If so, I’ll want to include those in my share count as well.
 There have been a number of times where I have spent hours reviewing a stock and gotten excited about the possibility of adding it to the portfolio, only to realize that a month previously they had issued a bunch of additional shares.
 When I calculate a new earnings per share number using the correct number of shares, the p:e ratio moves out of my buying range.